MalakOdtalla/Movies-Library/README.md

 4- to reach a json data we need to create an array of objects by creating constructor.<br>
 5- create routes(endpoints) to establish a connection between user and server.<br>

+In this phase, I complete working on GURD, and started updating and deleting from the database through my server.

 *note* -- To run the server from terminal type (node.index.js).

 </ul>